AndreyB12/PI-AF-SDK-Basic-Samples/README.md

 # PI-AF-SDK-Basic-Samples

 This repository provides self-contained and reproducible samples of basic operations using AF SDK.

-Each example is a separate class and outputs to the Console.
+The aim is to provide an accessible hands-on experience with the PI AF SDK using code examples that are portable and easy to follow.

 ## Solution contents

 `PI-AF-SDK-Basic-Samples-Console` contains the Console application that runs the examples.

 `ExamplesLibrary` contains the examples.
+Each example is a separate class and outputs to the Console.

 ## Requirements